The start and stop method is one of several classic self-help techniques you can use to overcome premature ejaculation.

 How long you should aim to last for

-If you usually finish in a couple of minutes, aiming for 20 minutes from the beginning is a tough goal.
+If you usually finish in a couple of minutes, aiming for 20 minutes is a tough goal.
 Especially if that means spending ages masturbating because you have to stop and rest every 30 seconds.

 So breaking it down into smaller steps is more likely to motivate you to keep at it.